Why is a Healthy Diet Important for Child Development?

 Foods to Encourage

 Eat your vegetables!
-We’ve all been told those three words at some point with an unappetizing meal presented.
+We’ve all been told those three words at some point.
 With so many options to choose from in each food group, eating should never be forceful.
 Involve your child in the grocery shopping or meal making process to choose their preferences of the following nutrient-dense whole foods.

 - Fresh Fruit: Any fresh fruit belongs to this category, even if it’s frozen, dried, or pureed.
 Fruit is abundant in so many nutrients – most notably vitamins A, C and E. Our favorites here at Kids’ Care Club are Apples and Oranges.
 Be wary of using any fruit juice for this food group – juice contains a ton of sugar and can increase risk of tooth decay and creates sweeter preferences for beverages.

 - Fresh Vegetables: Like fruit, fresh vegetables come in many forms (raw, cooked, dehydrated, canned, whole, mashed) and subcategories (leafy greens, cruciferous, marrow, root, alliums).
 While vegetables can get a bad rep among young children, early exposure and modeling a balanced diet can deter picky eating habits.
 If you are able, opt for organic sources to cut down on possible pesticide exposure.
 The Dirty Dozen is a great resource to learn which produce has the highest amounts of pesticides and should be the highest priority for swapping out.

 - Protein: Protein has many sources – meat, poultry, beans, peas, eggs, seafood, nuts, and more.
 Your child’s body needs this protein in order to stay healthy and support the building, maintaining, and repair of tissues taking place in their body.